-The Mediterranean diet, possibly the healthiest diet around, has countless health benefits.
+The Mediterranean diet, the healthiest diet around, has countless health benefits.
 Many of these involve the functioning of our immune system.
 You may think of the immune system as warding off colds, flus and infections and this is one of the important jobs along with many others, including managing inflammation and chronic disease (1).
 There is no one or even just a few foods to magically keep our immune system strong.
-We know many nutrients are needed for an optimally functioning immune system which is where the overall diet, such as the Mediterranean Style of eating, plays an important role (1).
+We know many nutrients are needed for an optimally functioning immune system which is where the overall dietary pattern, such as the Mediterranean Diet, plays an important role (1).

 What is the Mediterranean Diet?